Balmy-protocol/earn-core/src/vault/README.md

 #### Position Balance

-We believe that with 102 bits, we can store a strategy's balance.
-Assuming 18 decimals, we can store up to _5e11_ units of tokens in it, which is enough to cover the entire circulating supply of ~95% of the top 1000 tokens in CoinMarketCap right now (Sep 20, 2023), except for mostly meme coins.
-At the same time, it's enough to cover up to 1.5% of _$PEPE_'s circulating supply, which is good enough for a single strategy.
+We believe that with 104 bits, we can store a strategy's balance.
+Assuming 18 decimals, we can store up to _2e13_ units of tokens in it, which is enough to cover the entire circulating supply of ~95% of the top 1000 tokens in CoinMarketCap right now (Dec 15, 2023), except for mostly meme coins.
+At the same time, it's enough to cover up to 5% of _$PEPE_'s circulating supply, which is good enough for a single strategy.
 Let's remember that if a strategy is filled, then an exact copy can be deployed to manage more funds.